TampereJS/tamperejs-org/README.md

 # TampereJS org

-This repository defines and controls all the resources, processes, events etc. that the community has.
+This repository defines and controls all the resources, processes, events etc. of TampereJS.

 ## Mission

-Advance web technology in Tampere-area.
+The mission of TampereJS is to advance web technology in Tampere-area.

 ## Master plan

-The master plan how to achieve the mission
+The master plan how to achieve the mission:

 1. Set up a web tech community and regular meetups
 2. Use that to spread web tech knowledge